afridi-cse/100-days-code-with-python/day-12/README.md

 Write a Python program to sort a list of elements using Bogosort sort.
 In computer science, Bogosort is a particularly ineffective sorting algorithm based on the generation and test paradigm.
 The algorithm successively generates permutations of its input until it finds one that is sorted.
 It is not useful for sorting, but may be used for educational purposes, to contrast it with other more realistic algorithms.
 Two versions of the algorithm exist: a deterministic version that enumerates all permutations until it hits a sorted one, and a randomized version that randomly permutes its input.
 An analogy for the working of the latter version is to sort a deck of cards by throwing the deck into the air, picking the cards up at random, and repeating the process until the deck is sorted.
 Its name comes from the word bogus.
 # Program-3 :
+Write a Python program to sort a list of elements using Gnome sort.
+Gnome sort is a sorting algorithm originally proposed by Dr. Hamid Sarbazi-Azad (Professor of Computer Engineering at Sharif University of Technology) in 2000 and called "stupid sort" (not to be confused with bogosort), and then later on described by Dick Grune and named "gnome sort".
+The algorithm always finds the first place where two adjacent elements are in the wrong order, and swaps them.
+It takes advantage of the fact that performing a swap can introduce a new out-of-order adjacent pair only next to the two swapped elements.

 # Program-4 :